Optimize both Yield and Cost with Minitab Design of Experiments

 Response Surface Experiment

-We design a Response Surface experiment with the default values for 3 factors
+We design a Response Surface experiment with the default values for 3 factors: 1 block of 20 runs with the default number of center points.

 But be aware that we must define our factor values as Axial points to avoid physically impossible values such as a negative pH.